Jango, The Hunter of Evil

 Some people stay with you after the music stops.

+I first met Jango when he was performing on stage at an event organized by MusiQ Production.
 His performance was electrifying.
 His presence was impossible to ignore.
 There was control in the way he carried himself.
 Intention in every movement.
 Then came the contrast.
 The moment he smiles, the entire energy shifts.

 I am grateful Jango trusted me with this session.
 Thank you, Jango.